Daily Words of God: God's Disposition and What He Has and Is | Excerpt 263

 From when man first had social sciences, the mind of man was occupied by science and knowledge.
-Then science and knowledge became tools for the ruling of mankind, and there was no longer sufficient room for man to worship God, and no more favorable conditions for the worship of God.
+Then science and knowledge became tools for the ruling of mankind, and there was no longer sufficient room for man to, and no more favorable conditions for the worship of God.
 The position of God sunk ever lower in the heart of man.
 A world in man’s heart with no place for God is dark, empty without hope.
 And so arose many social scientists, historians, and politicians to express theories of social science, the theory of human evolution, and other theories that contravene the truth that God created man, to fill the heart and mind of man.
 And in this way, those who believe that God created everything become ever fewer, and those who believe in the theory of evolution become ever greater in number.
 More and more people treat records of the work of God and His words during the Old Testament age as myths and legends.
 In their hearts, people become indifferent to the dignity and greatness of God, to the tenet that God exists and holds dominion over all things.
 The survival of mankind and the fate of countries and nations are no longer important to them.
 Man lives in a hollow world only concerned with eating, drinking, and the pursuit of pleasure. … Few people take it upon themselves to seek out where God does His work today, or to look for how He presides over and arranges the destination of man.
 And in this way, human civilization unconsciously becomes ever more incapable of meeting the wishes of man, and there are even many people who feel that, living in such a world, they are less happy than people who have gone.
 Even people of countries that used to be highly civilized air such grievances.
 For without the guidance of God, no matter how much rulers and sociologists wrack their brains to preserve human civilization, it is to no avail.
 No one can fill the emptiness in man’s heart, for no one can be the life of man, and no social theory can free man from the emptiness with which he is afflicted.
 Science, knowledge, freedom, democracy, leisure, comfort, these are but a temporary respite.
 Even with these things, man will inevitably sin and bemoan the injustices of society.
 These things cannot allay man’s craving and desire to explore.
 Because man was made by God and the senseless sacrifices and explorations of man can only lead to more distress.
 Man will exist in a constant state of fear, will not know how to face the future of mankind, or how to face the path that lies ahead.
 Man will even come to fear science and knowledge, and fear even more the feeling of emptiness within him.
 In this world, regardless of whether you live in a free country or one without human rights, you are utterly incapable of escaping the fate of mankind.
 Whether you are the ruler or the ruled, you are utterly incapable of escaping the desire to explore the fate, mysteries, and destination of mankind.
 Much less are you capable of escaping the bewildering sense of emptiness.
 Such phenomena, which are common to all of mankind, are called social phenomena by sociologists, yet no great man can come forth to solve such problems.
 Man, after all, is man.
 The position and life of God cannot be replaced by any man.
-Mankind does not just require a fair society in which everyone is well-fed and is equal and free, but the salvation of God and His provision of life to them.
+Mankind does not just require a fair society in which everyone is well-fed and is equal and free, but the and His provision of life to them.
 Only when man receives the salvation of God and His provision of life to them can the needs, yearning to explore, and spiritual emptiness of man be resolved.
 If the people of a country or a nation are unable to receive the salvation and care of God, then such a country or nation will tread the road to ruin, toward darkness, and shall be annihilated by God.

 Perhaps your country currently prospers, but if you allow your people to stray from God, then your country shall find itself increasingly bereft of the blessings of God.
 The civilization of your country shall be increasingly trampled underfoot, and before long the people shall rise up against God and curse Heaven.
 And so the fate of a country shall be unwittingly brought to ruin.
 God shall raise up powerful countries to deal with those countries that have been cursed by God, and may even wipe them from the face of the earth.
 The rise and fall of a country or nation is predicated upon whether its rulers worship God, and whether they lead their people closer to God and to worship Him.
 And yet, in this final era, because those who truly seek and worship God are increasingly scarce, God bestows special favor upon countries in which Christianity is the state religion.
 He gathers them together to form the relatively righteous camp of the world, while atheistic countries or those which do not worship the true God become the opponents of the righteous camp.
 In this way, God not only has a place among mankind in which to conduct His work, but also gains countries that can exercise righteous authority, so as to impose sanctions and restrictions on those countries that resist God.
 Yet despite this, still there are not more people who come forward to worship God, because man has strayed too far from Him, and God has been absent from the thoughts of man for too long.
 There remain on earth only countries that exercise righteousness and resist unrighteousness.
 But this is far from the wishes of God, for no country’s rulers will allow God to preside over their people, and no political party shall gather together its people to worship God; God has lost His rightful place in the heart of every country, nation, ruling party, and even in the heart of every person.
 Although righteous forces do exist in this world, rule in which God holds no place in the heart of man is fragile.
 Without the blessing of God, the political arena shall fall into disarray and become vulnerable to attack.
 For mankind, being without the blessing of God is like having no sunshine.
 Regardless of how assiduously rulers make contributions to their people, irrespective of how many righteous conferences mankind holds together, none of this shall turn things around or alter the fate of mankind.
 Man believes that a country in which people are fed and clothed, in which they live together peacefully, is a good country, and one with good leadership.
 But God does not think so.
 He believes that a country in which no one worships Him is one that He shall annihilate.
 Man’s way of thinking is too much at odds with that of God.
 If the head of a country does not worship God, then the fate of this country shall be a tragic one, and the country shall have no destination.